blockchaintp/sextant/docs/eks/eks-cluster-aws-services.md

-# EKS Daml on AWS
+# Enabling Daml on QLDB

-To enable Daml on Amazon Aurora _Sextant_ needs to be able to create an Amazon Aurora database on demand if the user doesn't supply one.
-Likewise, to enable Daml on Amazon QLDB _Sextant_ needs to be able to create an Amazon QLDB instance on demand.
+To enable Daml on Amazon QLDB Sextant needs to be able to create an Amazon QLDB instance on demand.
+Likewise, to enable Daml on Amazon Aurora Sextant needs to be able to create an Amazon Aurora database on demand if the user doesn't supply one.

 To support these features the target EKS cluster requires some additional permissions added to the worker instance IAM Role.
 This document describes the steps necessary to fulfill that requirement.

-__NOTE__ These changes can be applied your EKS cluster before or after it is added to _Sextant_ in the usual way.
+__NOTE__ These changes can be applied your EKS cluster before or after it is added to Sextant in the usual way.

 __NOTE__ These instructions focus on using the AWS Console.
 For information about achieving the same result via the AWS CLI please contact us